There seems to be no shortage of hype surrounding Denver Broncos quarterback Tim Tebow this season.

-But what frustrates many Tebow critics is how some Tebow supporters are quick to credit Denver's success to the quarterback, while over-looking the rest of the team.
+But what frustrates many Tebow critics is how some of his supporters are quick to credit Denver's success to the quarterback, while overlooking the rest of the team.

 Which brings us back to Tebow.
 There seems to be too much bashing and too much adoration for the second-year quarterback.
 He does have mechanical problems with his throw, and he's not a wizard who magically changed the Broncos.
 However, he is an offensive threat, and has been effective under the circumstances with his rushing ability.